 So that leaves us back with what to do about the middle timeframe investing problem.

-If we have to be a middle term investor then avoid the traditional, heavily biased towards stocks, mutual funds.
+If we have to be a middle term investor, then avoid the traditional, heavily biased towards stocks, mutual funds.

 The majority of mutual funds, however, invest more heavily in stocks and most don’t beat the index.
 These mutual funds are in the danger zone.
-When a stock crash happens the fund profit and much of the capital is wiped out.
+When a stock crash happens the fund profit, and much of the capital is wiped out.
 Allow several years to get back to neutral.
 Not a lot of fun.

-So, if we have to invest in the middle term investments then look for: a fund (mutual and pension) that has low fund costs; and an investment portfolio that balances bonds, cash, commodities and stocks – and is particularly light on stocks.
+So, if we have to invest in the middle term investments then look for: a fund (mutual and pension) that has low fund costs; and an investment portfolio that balances bonds, cash, commodities and stocks – and is unusually light on stocks.